 Three hours of debugging later, I discovered the problem.
 Exit code 1 means “error, log it and continue.”
 Exit code 2 means “block, actually prevent Claude from stopping.”
 I was using exit code 1.
 The hook was firing perfectly, producing the right output, and having zero effect.

+That bit still annoys me when I think about it.
+Not the bug itself, but the way the system happily lets the wrong exit code waste your afternoon without so much as a warning.
 This is the kind of thing that isn’t obvious from the documentation.
-Hooks in Claude Code are genuinely powerful, but the gap between “it runs” and “it works” is full of sharp edges.
+Hooks in Claude Code are powerful, but the gap between “it runs” and “it works” is full of sharp edges.
 Here is what I learned building a real one.

 If you have ever used git hooks, you already understand the concept.
 A pre-commit hook runs before every commit.
 A post-commit hook runs after.
 You can use them to lint code, run tests, block bad commits, or inject messages.